johnrudolph/beast-master/rules.md

 You are a Colossus, and you lead a fleet of Acolytes.
 Colossi cannot die, and remain on the island for the entire game.

 ## Acolytes
+You have 10 faithful Acolytes to do your bidding, and reap the rewards of spaces.
 Acolytes move like Colossi, but die frequently.
 - Any time an Acolyte is pushed off the edge of the island, it dies.
 Some cards, Beasts, and tiles will kill your Acolytes.
 - When your Acolytes die, they return to your hand, and can be played again on future turns.